maicode/Getting-And-Cleaning-Data-In-R-Assignment/README.md

 In this script, we will perform analysis on the following dataset: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+This script attempts to take training and test data from multiple files and bind, relabel, and perform mean calculation grouped by Subject and Activity.

 After importing relevant libraries, the script will attempt to read .txt files relevant to the project and store them in appropriately-labeled variables.

 Each dataset contains an X, y, and subject training and test dataset.
 For each, the script will attempt to bind training and test datasets and store them in new variables.